 We must also consider the money you lost because you cannot return to your job.
 Many victims of medical malpractice are so badly injured that they can no longer work and earn an income.
 We can estimate the value of your current and future lost earnings and add them to your economic damages.

 Another major component of your overall damages is your non-economic injuries.
 These consist of painful personal experiences, are very subjective, and are often unrelated to financial costs.
 According to Md.
 Code, Cts. and Jud.
 Proc., § 11-108(2), non-economic damages may include pain, suffering, impairment, disfigurement, and inconvenience, among other non-monetary injuries.

 Non-economic damages are not unlimited.
 Under the law, non-economic damages are capped at $920,000 as of 2023.
 Each year, the cap on these damages increases by $15,000.
 Jurors ultimately decide how much non-economic damages are worth and are not normally informed about the cap.
 As such, awards above the statutory limits may be reduced to the maximum amount allowed.

 What Kind of Evidence Do I Need for a Medical Malpractice Claim in Baltimore?

-You can never have too much evidence when filing a medical malpractice claim. the most important evidence will undoubtedly be your medical records.
+The most important evidence will undoubtedly be your medical records.
 These records contain a history of your visits to the doctor and what conditions you were treated for.
 They will also explain which doctors treated you, any performed procedures, and any medications that were administered or prescribed.

 Do I Need a Doctor’s Help with My Medical Malpractice Claim in Baltimore?